bunzosteele/dbs-lc/README.md

     ↕ WarcraftLogs API (optional)
 ```

 All persistent data lives in Cloudflare KV.
-The GitHub repo contains only the application code and the initial seed files — after `migrateFromGitHub()` is run once, KV is the source of truth and the repo files are only used for redeployment.
+The GitHub repo contains only the application code and the initial seed files in `/data/` — after `migrateFromGitHub()` is run once, KV is the source of truth and the repo files are only used for redeployment.